Zoom in with touchscreen: Touch and hold with ONE finger then drag.

 The reverse also applies, so when the Fear and Greed Index is signaling market participants are extremely greedy, it may indicate the price of Bitcoin is too high above its intrinsic value and it could be a good time to sell.

 Understanding the scores from the Index could present an opportunity to the astute investor to buy when the market is overly fearful and sell when the market is extremely greedy.
 Thereby potentially improving their investment decisions.

 This indicator would show red numbers and state 'extreme fear' when market sentiment is extremely negative.
 It would show green numbers and 'extreme greed' when sentiment and market momentum are extremely positive.

 The Fear and Greed Index can therefore act as a useful emotional management tool.
 Allowing the investor to separate their own emotions from the rest of the market and avoiding any irrational reaction to sudden price movements and market volatility.
 This is especially the case when it is used alongside other tools that use different data inputs from the market, many of which can be found here.

-The Fear and Greed Index is on a simple 0 to 100 scale and color-coded accordingly where 0 is red and 100 is green.
+The Fear and Greed Index uses a simple 0 to 100 scale and is color-coded for ease of use.

-When the score is red and close to zero this signals extreme fear and could indicate that many Bitcoin ($BTC) and crypto investors are too concerned about the price dropping further.
-At this point in time crypto fear is high and investors may not be thinking rationally.
+When the score is red and close to zero this signals extreme fear and could indicate that many Bitcoin ($BTC) investors and crypto investors are too concerned about the price dropping further.
+At such a point in time, crypto fear is high and investors may not be thinking rationally.